A Probabilistic Choreography Language for PRISM: Projection

 \end{definition} Then, the property of strongly connected is defined below. \begin{definition}[Strongly Connected Choreography] A choreography $C$ is \emph{strongly connected}, written $\sconnected(C)$, if it satisfies the following conditions:

 \end{definition} The notion of connectedness is quite well-known in the literature.
 Since our framework is based on synchronous communication, we follow the same approach as that of Carbone et al.~\cite{CHY12}.
 The basic idea is that each interaction shares at least one module with the subsequent choreography.
-In particular, in every branch of a probabilistic choice or an if-then-else involving modules $\role p_1, \ldots, \role p_n$, the first action (if any) of every other module $\role q$ must be an interaction with one of $\role p_1, \ldots, \role p_n$, possibly after unfolding recursive calls.
-For example, the choreography
+In particular, in every branch of a probabilistic choice or an if-then-else involving modules $\nr_1, \ldots, \nr_n$, the first action (if any) of every other module $\nrr$ must be an interaction with one of $\nr_1, \ldots, \nr_n$, possibly after unfolding recursive calls.
+Connectedness guarantees a form of causality between interactions: subsequent interactions between modules always depend on previous ones.
+As an example of strongly connected choreography, the choreography $X$, obtained from the definition